-This is an ideal Gold Coast Hot Air Balloon Experience guide, including all necessary details.
+This is an ideal Gold Coast Hot Air Balloon Experience guide, including all the necessary details.
 I was on a media trip by Gold Coast Tourism to travel around a few places and write about them on my blog.
 So yea, you can trust the suggestions given below.

-Gold Coast Hot Air Balloon was certainly one of the top experiences I was looking forward to since an invitation from the Queensland Tourism landed in my inbox.
+Gold Coast Hot Air Balloon was certainly one of the top experiences I was looking forward to since an invitation from Queensland Tourism landed in my inbox.
 The deal was, they will take us around a few places and we will write about our experience: good or bad whatever.

-If you want more tips on what to see and do in the city, this 5-day Gold Coast Itinerary will help you get the most of your holiday.
+If you want more tips on what to see and do in the city, this 5-day Gold Coast Itinerary will help you get the most out of your holiday.
 But if you want to know about my experience of Gold Coast Hot Air Balloon in detail, keep reading…

 Gold Coast Hot Air Balloon

 Initially, it felt okay as the hot air balloon started ascending.
 But as we kept going higher and higher my knees started going weak.

 “How high are we going today?”
 I asked the pilot, with a doubtful voice, expecting him to sense the nervousness in me.
 But ignoring my questions, he gave a playful smirk. “over 3500 feet,” the pilot replied after a few minutes.

 After more than a km above the ground, as my eyes finally adjusted and my head came to its place, I realised that my last experience of a hot air balloon in Goa was, in fact, a low-altitude ride.

 It may just be as beautiful and surreal as an experience, but my Goa flight certainly wasn’t as high as the Gold Coast hot air balloon ride.

 It was 4 in the morning when our driver from ‘Hot Air’ picked us up from our hotel for our Gold Coast hot air balloon experience.
 The weather was clear and cold, but a good experience was all I was looking forward to.